Table of Contents

 Now if you are wondering what is the difference between a computer and a server? actually, there is no difference.
 Both are practically designed to run the same way.
 You can also run the same software on them.

 If you are planning to buy a server for your small business there are plenty of firms that run with just a bunch of computers but it is always advisable that you should at least have one server in your enterprise because it lets you store all your files in one central location and it is not difficult for your employees to access them.
 Another reason to install a server is application management.
 Most applications run better when a server is in control.

 Frequently Asked Questions

 Q2.
-What is the best server setup in a small 11 to 50 employee business?
+What is a server used for in a business?

 By controlling user access, software, and security, a server aids in the organisation of your business’s IT management.
 A server can help you save time, increase productivity, guard against security breaches, and recover in the event of a disaster if you have more than a few machines.

 Q3.
 How many servers do you need for a small business?